Our Future Is Urban

 Innovation Beyond Technology

 Project ClearSky 2100, a project developed by ClearSky 2100 Ventures, is an urban micro-infrastructure platform to reduce GHG emissions and strengthen climate resilience in the megacities of the Global South.
 We focus on CH4 and N2O emissions reduction strategies through pre-landfill models.
-We take a holistic and bottoms-up approach integrating ubiquitous technologies with innovations in business models and social ecosystems.
+We take a holistic and bottom-up approach, integrating ubiquitous technologies with innovations in business models and social ecosystems.
 Our innovation is scalable and circular, tailored for highly dense urban environments that characterize most megacities in the Global South.
-We’ve future proof the platform focusing on three core technology solutions: micro-renewables, clean water, and organics management.
+We’ve future-proofed the platform, focusing on three core technology solutions: micro-renewables, clean water, and organics management.
 Also, we layer in incremental innovation, such as urban micro-scale carbon sequestration and blockchain, throughout our ecosystem to tighten alignment between technology and a broad base urban stakeholder ecosystem needed to strengthen climate resilience and address other environmental challenges in the current and future megacities.

 Food Waste: The $1 Trillion Opportunity